tdkehoe/Angular-Data-Transfer/README.md

 The `@Input()` and `@Output()` decorators are the workhorses of Angular data transfer.
 Both require code in three files:

 * Declare variables in the parent TypeScript class controller.
-* Write transfer code in the parent HTML view.
+* Write transfer code in the parent HTML view template.
 * Use the `@Input()` and `@Output()` decorators when declaring the variables in the child TypeScript class controller.

 You don't have to import anything or do anything special when you declare your variables in the parent TypeScript class controller.

-#### `@Input()` in the parent HTML view
+#### `@Input()` in the parent HTML view template

-In the parent HTML view you write the transfer code in the child component link.
+In the parent HTML view template you write the transfer code in the child component link.

 *parent.component.html*
 ```html